swift-nav/piksi_buildroot/package/libnetwork/docs/about.md

 The `skylark_daemon` listens for Skylark configuration and starts and stops itself in upload and download mode as necessary.
-The upload and download daemons run independently for improved robustness and simplicity, pulling and pushing SBP data to two Skylark-specific Nanomsg ports that are exposed on the Linux host are routed to the firmware: `ipc:///var/run/sockets/skylark.pub` and `ipc:///var/run/sockets/skylark.sub`, respectively.
+The upload and download daemons run independently for improved robustness and simplicity, pulling and pushing SBP data to two Skylark-specific message queues that are exposed on the Linux host are routed to the firmware: `ipc:///var/run/sockets/skylark.pub` and `ipc:///var/run/sockets/skylark.sub`, respectively.
 Taken together, these run with: